morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 - no adapters from brands that have a history of doing things that make Linux support difficult
 - no white-box adapters.
 White box adapters are used by resellers that pop up for short periods

-Buying adapters that meet these criteria greatly increase the probability of a satisfying experience that should last for many years.
+Buying adapters that meet these criteria greatly increase the probability of a satisfying experience.

 Note: This site strives for continuous improvement.
 You can be a part of making this site better.